 For some patients, combining a lip lift procedure with lip fillers can also help lead to further lip enhancement.
 To learn more about combining procedures, please feel free to ask during your consultation appointment.

 Dr. Picerno and Dr. Cote are experts in the field of facial cosmetic surgery.
 We want you to be able to smile confidently.
 With this minimally invasive procedure, since it is relatively straightforward, there is very minimal scarring and downtime.
+The incision is typically hidden within the natural crease under the nose, minimizing visible scarring.
 The two doctors have over 45 years of combined experience, so you can trust that your surgeons at FacesFirst will provide you with natural-looking, lasting results.

 Gallery